-I am Zach McDowell.
-I am an Assistant Professor at the University of Illinois at Chicago in the Department of Communication.
+I am a Professor of communication, information, and media theory at the University of Illinois at Chicago

 I focus on humanistic and social scientific inquiries regarding how information is created, understood, and utilized.

 Modern information issues are complicated, and understanding how we understand information (information literacy), where it comes from (data provenance), and how we use it (such as for training Artificial Intelligence) remain imperative to assessing our modern problems.

 Much of my research focuses on participation and exclusion in the creation of knowledge and culture, and how technology and policy shape these areas of inquiry.